BonoboPLC/lojjo_wiki/retail-sales-agents.md

 ![Collect Cash](/uploads/collect-cash.png "Collect Cash")

 >Note: When you reach your Sales Limit, you will no longer be able to sell tickets.
 At that point you'll need to remit your sales receipts to your Sales Manager.
-Upon successful receipt of funds, your Sales manager will remove the limitation on your account.
+Upon successful receipt of funds, your Sales manager will settle the outstanding balance and enable you sell additional tickets.
 {.is-danger}
 # Paying Prizes